Magdalena Jackiewicz

 PL

-I sat down with Paweł Dorofiejczyk, our Solution Architect and expert in communications technology, to help you make the right decision as you pick the messaging protocol for your chat application.
+I sat down with Paweł Dorofiejczyk, our Solution Architect and expert in communications technology, to help you make the right decision as you pick the best messaging protocol for your chat application.

 XMPP stands for Extensible Messaging and Presence Protocol (it was formerly known as Jabber).
 It is an open source technology that is expandable and supports the transmission of current information, including data.
-WhatsApp, the most popular messaging app in the world, is built with XMPP.
-For other examples I suggest you take a look at 21 more companies that use XMPP in their applications.

 XMPP follows the client-server architecture pattern.
 To apply XMPP effectively, you have to pass it through an appropriate transport binding such as TCP/IP or HTTP.